 Thankfully, this is where the list stopped before I intervened.

-I want to dig a bit deeper into these symptoms, though, because autoimmune disease can present itself in many different forms.
+I want to dig a bit deeper into my rashes and pain situation, though, because autoimmune disease can present itself in many different forms.
 You often hear that no two cases are alike.

-While I may not have an official name for my condition, I definitely experience ailments associated with the typical symptoms of Lupus (SLE), Rheumatoid Arthritis, and Scleroderma.
+While I may not have an official name for whatever this is, I definitely experienced ailments associated with the typical symptoms of Lupus (SLE), Rheumatoid Arthritis, and Scleroderma.
 This is not surprising, given my test results.

-There is a signature rash of Lupus called the “Malar” or butterfly rash that spreads across the cheeks and nose… but I don’t really have this on a daily basis.
-Occasionally, (on really bad days when I am in a ton of pain or under a lot of stress), I will see just the tiniest hint of the rash developing… which some people mistake for a healthy “glow.”
+There is a signature rash of Lupus called the “Malar” or butterfly rash that spreads across the cheeks and nose… but I didn’t really have it on a daily basis.
+Occasionally, (on really bad days when I was in a ton of pain or under a lot of stress), I saw just the tiniest hint of the rash developing… which some people mistake for a healthy “glow.”

-In fact, I’ve even had one person say “Lupus (or whatever) looks good on you!”
-I guess I’m okay with that… just as long as it doesn’t get worse.
+In fact, I even had one person say “Lupus (or whatever) looks good on you!”

 But the rash on my hands… oh my goodness.
 So painful, BURNING, dry bumps, and cracks.
 I avoided taking a shower for days (don’t judge) just because of the irritation from the water and soap.